-Subject Budget Reference Group (BRG) Meeting Date 31 October 2018 Report Author Vicky Wales, Head of Children, Young People & Learning, Poole Contributors Neil Goddard, Service Director, Community Learning & Commissioning, Bournemouth Nicola Webb, Assistant Chief Finance Officer, Bournemouth & Poole Status Public Classification For decision by all members Executive Summary This report provides details of the activity of the BRG over 3 meetings between July and October.
-It also considers how the Shadow Schools Forum can continue to be supported in the development of the BCP mainstream schools formula for 2019-20.
-This is to enable a recommendation to be made to the Shadow BCP Local Authority in December.
+Subject Budget Reference Group (BRG) Meeting Date 31 October 2018 Report Author Vicky Wales, Head of Children, Young People & Learning, Poole Contributors Neil Goddard, Service Director, Community Learning & Commissioning, Bournemouth Nicola Webb, Assistant Chief Finance Officer, Bournemouth & Poole Status Public Classification For decision by all members Executive Summary This report provides details of the activity of the BRG of meetings between July and October.
+It also considers the Shadow Schools Forum can continue to be support the development of the BCP mainstream schools formu 2019-20.
+This is to enable a recommendation to be mathe Shadow BCP Local Authority in December.
 Recommendations The BRG is to end and be replaced by a smaller formula working group to report back to Schools Forum with a recommendation at the December meeting.
 The BRG recommend that this group should aim for 6 school representative members drawn from those elected to the Shadow Schools Forum or members of the previous BRG.
 Reasons for Recommendations This will provide additional capacity to the Shadow Schools Forum in considering the implications of the options under consideration in the short timescale required.